 Take care of your family relationships.
-Although your primary focus is on the cancer, it is important to also spend time as you normally would with your family, friends, and spouse.
-It is healthy to have fun together.
+Your main focus is on the cancer.
+But it's important to also spend time as you normally would with your family, friends, and spouse.
+It's healthy to have fun together.
 Relieving stress and strengthening family relationships will allow you to cope better with your disease.

 Use support groups in your area, as well as national support groups and their resources.
-Find out about supportive services available at the hospital, such as the availability of social workers and/or meeting with other families.
-Do not be afraid to ask for help.
-Each family's need for support is unique.
+Find out about supportive services available at the hospital, such as social workers or meeting with other families.
+Don’t be afraid to ask for help.
+Each family's need for support is different.
 Friends and family members will often ask, "Is there anything I can do to help?"
-Consider saying "yes" to this question and ask them to pick up your groceries, help with the laundry or housecleaning, pick up your children from their extracurricular activities, or make dinner.
-"Assigning" a friend or family member something to do will help him or her feel like he or she is contributing.
+Consider saying "yes" to this question.
+Ask them to pick up your groceries, help with the laundry or housecleaning, pick up your children from their after school activities, or make dinner.
+Giving a friend or family member something to do will help them feel like they are contributing.

 Other people may want to talk to you about their experiences with cancer.
-They may believe that they are being helpful, but instead may be making your situation feel even more overwhelming.
+They may believe that they are being helpful.
+But instead they may be making your situation feel even more overwhelming.
 It is important for you to avoid these discussions if they are not helping you.
-It is healthy to be "selfish" and ask for what you need, as well as what you do not need during this time.
+It is healthy to be "selfish" and ask for what you need, as well as what you don't need during this time.

 Share what you have learned.
 You will have important knowledge and skills that you learn as you experience your illness.
 You could help others and their families by sharing your experiences in a support group or other setting.

-Infants and very young children (birth to 3 years of age):
+Infants and very young children (birth to 3 years old):